 Turning OFF The Cold Water Supply

-Here are six methods of turning off the water supply:
+Here are six methods of turning off the water supply before replacing a toilet fill valve:

 - a flexible hose isolating valve,